BruceBinBoxing/ST-ResNet-Pytorch/README.md

 * Pytorch 1.0

 ## Usage
-	This is only a demo project for reference.
+	This is only a demo codes for reference.

     $ python train_bikenyc_stresnet.py